3 Post Cycling Stretches

-Here are 3 essential stretches and mobility exercises for cyclists which take just 3-4 minutes to complete.
-They cover the key areas of tightness and give you good bang for your buck as they each address a few areas.
+Here are the best 3 cycling stretches and mobility exercises for cyclists, which take just 3-4 minutes to complete.
+They cover the key areas of tightness and give you a good bang for your buck as they each address a few areas.

 Ease yourself into a lunge position with your back knee resting on the floor, use a pillow if you have knobbly knees or are on a hard surface.
 Shift your upper body forwards to that your supporting knee is slightly behind your body and take hold of your ankle with your hand or a strap, depending on your flexibility, and pull your heel towards your buttocks.
 Hold the position for 30 seconds and repeat on the other side.